 \subsection{Counting $P_6$'s}

 \begin{proof}[Proof of Theorem~\ref{P6S3}] We give a strategy for Mini, independently of who is the first player.

 We look at the graph of already played edges before a move of Mini and check the set $S$ of nontrivial connected components that are not cycles.
-Before each of her moves, Mini chooses the first of the following four rules, where the assumption is satisfied: \begin{enumerate} \item There is a $P_i \in S$, where $i \in \{3,4,5\}$.
-Then Mini closes it to a $C_i$. \item $S=2K_2$.
-Then Mini completes a $P_4$, connecting these isolated edges. \item $S=K_2$.
-Mini completes a $P_3$, connecting one isolated vertex to $K_2$. \item $S= \emptyset$.
+Before each of her moves, Mini chooses the first of the following four rules, where the assumption is satisfied: \begin{enumerate} \item $S$ contains a copy of $P_i$, where $i \in \{3,4,5\}$.
+Then Mini closes it to a copy of $C_i$. \item $S$ consists of two independent edges.
+Then Mini completes a copy of $P_4$, connecting these isolated edges. \item $S$ consists of a single edge.
+Mini completes a copy of $P_3$, connecting one isolated vertex to $K_2$. \item $S$ is an empty set.
 Mini plays an isolated $K_2$. \end{enumerate}

 The only possible cases where Mini cannot answer using her strategy are rules \ref{P6S33} and \ref{P6S34}, but then the game is over before that move because either $S=K_2$ and there is no isolated vertex, or $S= \emptyset$ and there is at most one isolated vertex and all the remaining connected components are cycles on $3$, $4$ or $5$ vertices.
 Therefore, when Mini cannot follow this strategy the game is over.